-Marisa C. Weiss, M.D. is the founder, president, and guiding force behind Breastcancer.org, the world's most utilized online resource for expert medical and personal information on breast health and breast cancer — reaching 58 million people globally over the past 15 years.
+Marisa C. Weiss, M.D. is the founder, president, and chief medical officer of Breastcancer.org, the world's most utilized online resource for expert medical and personal information on breast health and breast cancer — reaching 58 million people globally over the past 15 years.
 A breast oncologist with more than 30 years of active practice in the Philadelphia region, Dr. Weiss is regarded as a visionary advocate for her innovative and steadfast approach to informing and empowering individuals to protect their breast health and overcome the challenges of breast cancer.

 Dr. Weiss currently practices at Lankenau Medical Center, part of Main Line Health, a five-hospital health system in the suburbs of Philadelphia, where she serves as director of breast radiation oncology and director of breast health outreach.
 She also served on the National Cancer Institute Director’s Consumer Liaison Group for seven years.